mesosphere/dcos-docs-site/pages/1.12/deploying-services/marathon-on-marathon/advanced/index.md

 This topic describes how to deploy a non-native instance of Marathon with isolated roles, reservations, quotas, and security features.
 The advanced non-native Marathon procedure should only be used if you require [secrets](/1.12/security/ent/secrets/) or fine-grain ACLs, otherwise use the [basic procedure](/1.12/deploying-services/marathon-on-marathon/basic/).

 For this procedure, we are assuming that you have obtained an enterprise version of Marathon from your sales representative (<sales@mesosphere.io>).
-This custom tarball contains Marathon plus secrets and auth plugins.
+This custom tarball contains Marathon plus plugins to support enterprise features, such as secrets and authorization.
 These additional plugins allow you to use secrets and fine-grained access control in your non-native Marathon folder hierarchy.

 **Prerequisites:**